harlan-zw/harlanzw.com/content/blog/nuxt-3-migration-cheatsheet.md

 Upgrading to from Nuxt 2 to Nuxt 3 is intimidating.
 There are a lot of changes, and it's easy to get lost in the process.

 I've started this cheat sheet to simplify the upgrade process for my own use and to help others.
-It's a work in progress and not exhaustive, I'll be updating it as I migrate more sites.
+It's a work in progress and not intended to be exhaustive.
+I'll be updating it as I migrate more sites.

-Upgrading will take some time, depending on the size of your project and your prior experience.
-It will take patience and persistence.
+The migration will take you some time, patience and persistence, depending on the size of your project and your prior experience.

 If you are only trying to upgrade modules, I've documented the upgrade path for [23 modules](#2-modules).